Sister Namibia: Forums and Workshops

 Sister Namibia works in coalition with many different NGO groups and organizations to bring awareness, education, and activism on a variety of issues.
-Past projects have included working with Ombetja Yehinga Organisation (OYO) to hold dance events to educate the public about important issues including the alarming statistics of "baby dumping", where newborn babies are abandoned on the street, HIV/AIDS, gender based violence, and teenage pregnancy.
+Past projects have included working with Ombetja Yehinga Organisation Trust (OYO) to hold dance events to educate the public about important issues including the alarming statistics of "baby dumping", where newborn babies are abandoned on the street, HIV/AIDS, gender based violence, and teenage pregnancy.
 Sister Namibia has also collaborated with Women and Child Protection Unit (WCPU) in Katutura, Windhoek, an organization that houses women and children who have been victims of domestic violence and abuse.
 Sister Namibia sponsored a drive aired on One Africa Television in order to collect donations of baby clothes, shoes, and household items for mothers who are in need.
 Sister Namibia founder Elizabeth |Khaxas has been very active in the public sphere.
 On the celebration of the first Girl Child Day in 2000, Khaxas gave a speech stating: "The time has come for young women to speak for themselves, in their own voices,” and sponsored a petition in support of domestic violence and child support legislation.

 In 2003 Sister Namibia played a key role in the revival of Katutura Community Radio (now BASE FM 106.2).
 For more than five years the organization hosted the weekly radio show Women's Voices "to provide greater access to the media to women and girls of all walks of life, including from marginalised communities."